Commercial Radio

 The rising demand for commercial radio may be a sign that today’s listeners prefer to seek out music and channels that respond to their niche interests.

-To stand out in a growing sea of radio channels, commercial companies need to make sure that they’re doing something different.
-They need to continually come up with new ideas to attract not only listeners but also advertising bodies too.
+To stand out in a growing sea of radio networks, commercial companies need to make sure that they’re doing something different.
+They need to continually come up with new ideas to attract not only listeners but also advertising bodies.

 The more attention these groups can earn from their chosen niche, the more they can charge for advertising slots.